-- programming a Stroop Experiment - running a Stroop Experiment
+- programming a Stroop Experiment

+- running a Stroop Experiment

-- Jan 10 Analyzing the data, outlier trimming and rudimentary data analysis/summarization using Microsoft Excel. - Jan 12- Intro to LABORATORY 1 Strategic and Automatic Influences on Stroop Performance - Jan 17 LABORATORY 1 in class data collection and analysis. - Jan 19 Finish LABORATORY 1 complete in class work on data analysis.
+- May 8 Analyzing the data, outlier trimming and rudimentary data analysis/summarization using Microsoft Excel.

+May 10 - Intro to LABORATORY 1 - Strategic and Automatic Influences on Stroop Performance

+May 15 - LABORATORY 1 in class data collection and analysis.

+May 17 - LABORATORY 1 in class data collection and analysis.